 Ah, poutine: the most quintessential of Canadian snack foods.
 Best enjoyed after a long day of skiing or an even longer night of Fireball shots (another Great Canadian Invention—you’re welcome, college students), the dish features french fries smothered in melted cheese curds smothered in brown gravy.
 And while Canada’s poutine consumption may seem like one of those stereotypes that’s exaggerated for humorous effect, like that whole oot and aboot thing, I went to a music festival in Ontario once and counted at least 12 different food carts serving the national delicacy.
 So, yeah, we like it a lot.
 (Just don’t talk about calories while you’re eating it, capiche?)
 In New York and New Jersey, I’ve seen similar dishes referred to as “disco fries,” but don’t be fooled: these are usually just cheese fries with some gravy on top—and American cheese definitely has no place in poutine.
 No offense, just relaying the facts.

 The poutine above was purchased from Mile End Deli, a Montreal-style delicatessen in NYC.
 It also offers a version with smoked meat, as well as a series of chef-designed variations during its biannual Poutine Week (chilaquiles poutine, anyone?)
 I suggest bringing along a friend or five if you plan on ordering any of these.
+For a similar flavor that’s a bit more convenient for non-Canadians to get their hands on try the snacks below instead.

 Let’s get this out of the way (even though they might yank my New York City resident card for saying it): Montreal-style bagels are the best bagels, hands down.
 They’re chewier, denser, and less doughy than the NY version, as well as slightly sweeter—in a good way, I swear—thanks to the honey-sweetened water they’re boiled in before baking.
 A fresh Montreal bagel is just as satisfying on its own as it is topped with a schmear and some Nova Scotia lox, and thanks to its smaller size, you probably won’t even need a nap immediately after eating one.
 Technically, the bagel above is a hybrid, concocted by the folks at Black Seed Bagels in the East Village (the proximity to which may or may not have come into play when choosing my current apartment)—and the crisp exterior is a result of the wood-fired oven the bagels are finished in.